 There are a few parking area for the Silver Dollar Lake Trailhead.
 Off of Guanella pass there is a small turnoff to Naylor Lake Road.
 Naylor Lake Road is steep and rutted and there were potholes I could curl up in and take a nap.

 I wasn’t about to try that with my car so I took a spot in the parking lot across the street from the turnoff.
 That just meant that I had to walk up the road to get to the trail head.
 It is just about a half mile to make it up the road and it is steepish.
 You will gain about 200 feet of elevation.
 There are some pull-offs for cars which have some nice views if you need a little break.
 One of the pull-offs I saw a woodpecker beating a tree and on other one I saw this runoff stream which was really nice.

 The pull-offs seem to be available for day trips but overnight camping is not allowed.
 After the half mile you will come to another small parking area and the trailhead will be on the left.
 Oh goody, you can start your hike after already starting your hike!

 The Second Beginning

 You have made it to the trail head and can start the hike!
 This is actually a pretty nice section.
 It is covered with trees and there are some roots and some rocks on the trail but mostly the trail itself is in pretty good condition here.
 It is still relatively steep.
 You will walk through the woods for about another mile, and another 350 or so feet in elevation, until you come to an area where you can drift off to the right to get your first view of Naylor lake.
 There may have been a trail spur to get to the lake but I didn’t see it so for my purposes Naylor lake is just for pictures.
 It is a pretty cool lake though.

-After the lake area you lose almost all cover for the rest of the hike and are exposed on the trail so make sure you sunscreen up.
+After the lake area you lose almost all cover for the rest of the hike.
+You will be exposed so make sure you sunscreen up.